NPVoravong/latitude/README.md

   1. Initial Setup and Schematic Design

      The landing page for the dashboard will be the `index.html`.
-Bootsrap will be used to arrange the page elements.
-The CSS for bootsrap needs to be referneced in the head and the script needs to be referenced in the body.
-Another CSS file `style.css` is used to handle to the asthetics of the dashboard.
+Bootstrap will be used to arrange the page elements.
+The CSS for bootstrap needs to be referenced in the head and the script needs to be referenced in the body.
+Another CSS file `style.css` is used to handle to the aesthetics of the dashboard.

      The dashboard will be comprised of the following pages:
       - Plots